niessner/Matterport/README.md

 where (vx, vy, vz) is the eye viewpoint of the camera, (tx, ty, tz) is the view direction, (ux, uy, uz) is the up direction, and xfov and yfov are the half-angles of the horizontal and vertical fields of view of the camera in radians (the angle from the central ray to the leftmost/bottommost ray in the field of view).

-houses
+house_floorplans
 ---------------------
-A list of manually specified floor and room boundaries along with semantic room labels.
+A list of manually specified floor and region boundaries along with semantic regon labels.

 Each .house file has a sequence of ascii lines with fields separated by spaces in the following format:

-    H name label #images #panoramas #vertices #surfaces #rooms #levels  0 0 0 0 0 0 0 0
+    H name label #images #panoramas #vertices #surfaces #regions #levels  0 0 0 0 0 0 0 0
-    L level_index #rooms label  px py pz  xlo ylo zlo xhi yhi zhi  0 0 0 0 0
+    L level_index #regions label  px py pz  xlo ylo zlo xhi yhi zhi  0 0 0 0 0
-    R room_index level_index #panoramas #surfaces label  px py pz  xlo ylo zlo xhi yhi zhi  0 0 0 0 0
+    R region_index level_index #panoramas #surfaces label  px py pz  xlo ylo zlo xhi yhi zhi  0 0 0 0 0
-    S surface_index room_index #vertices #surfaces label  px py pz  nx ny nz  xlo ylo zlo xhi yhi zhi 0 0 0 0 0
+    S surface_index region_index #vertices #surfaces label  px py pz  nx ny nz  xlo ylo zlo xhi yhi zhi 0 0 0 0 0
     V vertex_index surface_index label  px py pz  nx ny nz  0 0 0
-    P name panorama_index room_index #images  px py pz  0 0 0 0 0
+    P name panorama_index region_index #images  px py pz  0 0 0 0 0
     I name panorama_index panorama_index  px py pz  0 0 0 0 0

 where xxx_index indicates the index of the xxx in the house file (starting at 0), #xxxs indicates how many xxxs will appear later in the file that back reference (associate) to this entry, (px,py,pz) is a representative position, (nx,ny,nz) is a normal direction, and (xlo, ylo, zlo, xhi, yhi, zhi) is an axis-aligned bounding box, and 0 is a value that can be ignored.
-The extent of each room is defined by a prism with its vertical extent dictated by zlo and zhi as its horizontal cross-section dictated by the counter-clockwise set of polygon vertices associated with the first surface assocated with the room.
+The extent of each region is defined by a prism with its vertical extent dictated by zlo and zhi as its horizontal cross-section dictated by the counter-clockwise set of polygon vertices associated with the first surface assocated with the region.

-The label of each room is a string with the following conventions:
+The label of each region is a string with the following conventions:

     'a' = bathroom (should have a toilet and a sink) 'b' = bedroom